 4. DURATION OF THE AWARD

-3 years (9 terms) or until the completion of the awardee’s doctoral studies (final submission of the thesis), whichever the earliest, with a possibility of a fourth year of funding based on the date of the first submission of the thesis (details to come).
+4 years maximum (12 terms*) or until the completion of the awardee’s doctoral studies (final submission of the thesis), whichever the earliest, non-renewable.

-The FRQS reserves the right to refuse any request that is not properly justified.
+The FRQS reserves the right to reject any request that is not properly justified.

 Deferrals with the goal of acquiring relevant experience can be consecutive if they are approved by the research supervisor.